adrienjoly/telegram-scribe-bot/README.md

 - Make setup easier and faster, e.g. by automatizing some of the steps
 - ideas of "command" use cases to implement:
-  - `/note <card>` will add a comment to the specified Trello card, for journaling
   - `/convert` units of measure into others (e.g. timezones, sizes, currencies, data formats...)
   - `/issue <repo>` will create a github issue on the provided repo
   - `/bk <url> [desc] [#tag]>` will create a Diigo bookmark to that URL